kellysarafi/uncertainty-aware-medical-ml/README.md

 - Predictive entropy separates correct and incorrect predictions
 - Selective prediction significantly improves reliability
 - Confidence estimates are well calibrated

 ---

+## Why This Matters in Medical AI

+In medical applications, incorrect predictions are not equally costly.
+A confident but wrong prediction can be far more dangerous than an uncertain one.

+Uncertainty-aware models enable:
+- Deferral of ambiguous cases to human experts
+- Safer deployment in real clinical workflows
+- Risk-aware decision support instead of blind automation

+This project demonstrates how uncertainty estimation can be integrated into a standard CNN with minimal changes, while significantly improving interpretability and reliability.

+Rather than replacing clinicians, uncertainty-aware systems are designed to **support decision-making under uncertainty**, which is a key requirement for trustworthy medical AI.

+---